riiyu7/Love-Tic-Tac-Toe/README.md

 - Providing a fun and relaxed game that could be played with friends or family.
 - Providing a clean yet visually appealing website for users.
-- Accessibility, so users can play Love Tic Tac Toe across different devices.
+- Accessibility so users can play Love Tic Tac Toe across different devices.
-- Ease of use, creating a website which is easy to navigate and a game that is easy to play.
+- Ease of use, creating a website that is easy to navigate, and a game that is easy to play.

 ### Returning Site Users

 My targets for returning users include:

 - Collecting user feedback to continuously improve the game and website.
-- Provide a multiplayer function which allows users to play each other from diffrent locations.
+- Provide a multiplayer function that allows users to play with each other from different locations.
-- Include a leaderboard system which provides a competitive factor to the game.
+- Include a leaderboard system that provides a competitive factor to the game.
 - Include a reward system which rewards players for continuous plays and wins.

 ### Expectations

-When users visit Love Tic Tac Toe, users can expect:
+When users visit Love Tic Tac Toe, they can expect:

-- A visually appealing design throught the website and the game.
+- A visually appealing design throughtout the website and the game.
-- Continuous website and game updates, changing styles of the board to keep the look of the game visually appealing and ensuring the look doesnt get dull for users.
+- Continuous website and game updates, changing styles of the board to keep the look of the game visually appealing, and ensuring the look doesn't get dull for users.

 ## Wireframes

-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
+I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site's wireframes.

 ### Mobile Wireframes